Forrest Sherman: Naval career

 After Wasp was sunk by a Japanese submarine on September 15, 1942, Sherman was awarded the Navy Cross for his extraordinary heroism in command of the carrier during the opening days of the South Pacific operations.
 Sherman then became Chief of Staff to Commander Air Force, Pacific Fleet.
 In November 1943, Rear Admiral Sherman was assigned as Deputy Chief of Staff to the Pacific Fleet commander, Admiral Chester W. Nimitz.
 He held that position for the remainder of World War II, playing a critical role in planning the offensives that brought victory in the Pacific, and was present when Japan surrendered on September 2, 1945.
 Following a short tour as a carrier division commander, in December 1945 Vice Admiral Sherman became Deputy Chief of Naval Operations.
+During 1946 and 1947 he had a vital role in the negotiations for the unification process leading to the 1947 National Security Act.

 Sherman's next assignment, beginning in January 1948, was to command the navy's operating forces in the Mediterranean Sea.
 He was recalled to Washington, D.C., at the end of October 1949 to become Chief of Naval Operations, with the rank of admiral.
-During the next sixteen months, he helped the navy recover from a period of intense political controversy (as in the so-called "Revolt of the Admirals"), and oversaw its responses to the twin challenges of a hot war in Korea and an intensifying cold war elsewhere in the world.
+During the next sixteen months, he helped the navy recover from a period of intense political controversy (as in the so-called "Revolt of the Admirals").
+Sherman's absence from the recent controversy, and his role in the unification negotiations made him the logical candidate.
+As Chief of Naval Operations, he oversaw the responses to the twin challenges of a hot war in Korea and an intensifying cold war elsewhere in the world.

 On July 22, 1951, while on a military and diplomatic trip to Europe, Admiral Forrest Sherman died in Naples, Italy, following a sudden series of heart attacks.
 He was buried at Arlington National Cemetery on July 27, 1951.